James Arthur Williams: Death

+Williams's sister, Dorothy Kingery, inherited Mercer House and put it up for sale later that decade, with a price tag of just under $9,000,000.
+This was later reduced to about $7,000,000.
+Kingery died in 2023, aged 88.
+Her daughter and Williams's niece, Dorothy Susan Kingery, now owns the house.

 In popular culture

-The book Midnight in the Garden of Good and Evil, about Hansford's murder and Williams' subsequent trial for the killing, was written by author John Berendt and published in 1994.
+The book Midnight in the Garden of Good and Evil, about Hansford's alleged murder and Williams's subsequent trial for the killing, was written by author John Berendt and published in 1994.
 A New York Times Bestseller and finalist for the 1995 Pulitzer Prize in General Nonfiction, the book was adapted into a movie directed by Hollywood veteran Clint Eastwood in 1997.
 "Kevin Spacey played Jim Williams -- badly," Berendt said in a 2015 interview.
 "He didn't even come close.
 I had offered [Spacey] recordings so he could to listen to Jim Williams talking to me, regaling me with stories while sitting in his living room in Mercer House.
 [Spacey] said he'd already heard Williams on tape talking during one of his trials.
 But when I saw the movie, I was perplexed by the way Spacey portrayed Williams, because he did it as if he were asleep.
 He talked as if he were in a fog or sleepwalking.
 Then I realized what had happened, and I thought it was hilariously funny."
 Berendt believes Spacey listened to tapes of Williams during the third trial, when he had taken Valium.

+Jim Williams's confession to John Berendt before the third trial was recorded on a Dictaphone by the author.
+"If [Williams] had not died, I don't know what I would have done, because I'm pretty sure he would not have wanted that in the book."

+"I was fascinated by Jim, by what a brilliant and engaging storyteller he was," said Berendt in 2015.
+"He was bitter, funny, with that ironic humor so distinctive to Savannah."